 Life's short; let's meet for a drink.
 You throw away your list, and I'll throw away mine.
 Who knows what treasures are out there?

 I make (and sometimes sell) jewelry and write (and sometimes publish) erotica.
-I recently did some nude figure modeling for a life drawing class, and found out it was harder than I thought it would be, but lots of fun.
+I recently did some nude figure modeling for a life drawing class, and found out it was harder than I thought it would be, but fun.

 I keep discovering more things I never thought I would like being fascinating and exciting.
 In the summer of 2013 I took a great solo trip to Central Europe for almost a month, after years of no international travel, and I've realized I need to include more of it.
 (Remind me to tell you the story of how I came to be in the back of a Prague police van, head-banging along to "You Give Love A Bad Name" with the Czech cops while unsecured guns slid back and forth across the floor of the car as we screeched around cobble-stoned corners.)
-Last year I hiked around the Isle of Skye, then wandered around Kotor and walked Dubrovnik's city walls with my older daughter.
+In the summer of 2015, I hiked around the Isle of Skye, then wandered around Kotor and walked Dubrovnik's city walls with my older daughter.
 So the next goal is Spain or Morocco, or Malaysia or Turkey, or ?
 Perhaps this time with a different kind of partner.
 This is a great time of life!

 Making a mean pesto, a great mojito, and a strong cup of coffee.